 Common Symptoms of Endometriosis

-- The most common symptom of endometriosis is a painful period.
+- Painful periods.
 The severe pain often begins before a menstrual period and extends into the menstrual cycle.
 The pain may also include severe lower back and stomach pain.

-- Another common symptom women experience is pain during (and sometimes after) sexual intercourse.
+- Pain during (and sometimes after) sexual intercourse.
 Sometimes this pain starts as a dull pain; other times, it's a severe pain that makes maintaining a healthy intimate life challenging for many women.

-- Some women experience fatigue before and during their menstrual cycle.
+- Fatigue before and during the menstrual cycle.
 In extreme cases, this can develop into chronic fatigue.

-- Many women report stomach complications like constipation, bloating, diarrhea, and nausea during their menstrual cycles.
+- GI issues.
+Many women report stomach complications like constipation, bloating, diarrhea, and nausea during their menstrual cycles.

-- Endometriosis can cause painful bowel movements and urination in some women.
-It is usually related to the menstrual cycle.
+- Painful bowel movements and urination.
+This symptom is usually related to the menstrual cycle.

 How to Treat Endometriosis